alindl/whiteboardbot/README.md

    - Access with: `ssh pi@<IP-address>`
      - The IP-address doesn't change much in the network, you can get it from the technichal assistants.
      - Password is also available there.
-     - The `root`password is different but also available there.

 ## Sound